Würzburg

 Tax included

-About the Saarstein Castle Winery
+About the Würtzberg Winery

-In 1897, the widow of Eduard Puricelli, a Trier gas entrepreneur, bought the Serrig vineyard Wuertzberg, which until then had been completely overgrown with bushes and shrubs.
+In 1897, the widow of Eduard Puricelli, a gas entrepreneur from Trier, purchased the Serrig district of Würtzberg, which until then had been completely overgrown with bushes and shrubs.
 Mrs. Puricelli had the slope cleared and planted the first vine on March 13, 1898.
 Many more were to follow.
-In the following years, the plots in Serrig Wuertzberg and Serrig Herrenberg were gradually planted with the best Riesling vines.
-In 1903, Mrs. Puricelli's daughter, Maria Puricelli, married Clemens Freiherr von Schorlemer zu Lieser, the Prussian Minister of State at the time.
-In 1898, he had a magnificent, chateau-like winery built in the Neo-Renaissance style on the first hilltop before Wuertzberg and Herrenberg.
-This manor house, now a listed building, with a two-story cellar, sits high above the Saar River with a stunning view of the Kasteler Klause.
-On April 5, 1905, the Prussian estate, founded under the name "Weingut Wuertzberg," with its chateau character, was ceremoniously inaugurated.
-With around 15 hectares of vineyards, it was then the second-largest winery in the village after the then-state domain Serrig and one of the largest in the region.
-The winery remained in the possession of the von Schorlemers until the end of the 1960s, before Bert Simon bought the winery and its land at auction and gave it the name "Weingut Herrenberg."
-He is considered the pioneer of Burgundy varieties on the Saar, as he recognized the special terroir of the two monopole vineyards Wuertzberg and Herrenberg and planted Pinot Blanc, and for the first time on the Saar, Pinot Noir vines in the warmest plots.
-Under his direction, the wines, especially the magnificent sweet wines, gained great renown.
-The winery was at one time a member of the Verband Deutscher Prädikatsweingüter (VDP) and was a supplier to the English royal house!
+Gradually, in the following years, the parcels in Serriger Würtzberg and Serriger Herrenberg were planted with the best Riesling vines.
+It was in 1903 when Mrs. Puricelli's daughter, Maria Puricelli, married the then Prussian Minister of State, Clemens Freiherr von Schorlemer zu Lieser.
+In 1898, he had a magnificent, château-like winery built in the Neo-Renaissance style on the first hilltop in front of Würtzberg and Herrenberg.
+This manor house, now a listed building with a two-story cellar, sits high above the Saar with a great view of the Kasteler Klause.
+On April 5, 1905, the Prussian estate, founded under the name "Weingut Würtzberg" with its château character, was officially inaugurated.
+With about 15 hectares of vineyards, it was then the second largest winery in the village after the Serrig State Domain and one of the largest in the region.
+The winery remained in the possession of the von Schorlemers until the end of the 1960s, before Bert Simon bought the winery and its lands at auction and gave it the name "Weingut Herrenberg".
+He is considered the pioneer of Burgundy varieties on the Saar, for it was he who recognized the special terroir of the two monopoly sites Würtzberg and Herrenberg and planted Pinot Blanc in the warmest parcels, and for the first time on the Saar, also Pinot Noir vines.
+Under his direction, the wines, and here, especially the grandiose sweet wines, gained great renown.
+The winery was at times a member of the Association of German Prädikat Wine Estates (VDP) and was purveyor to the English royal court!
 In 2006, the owner changed again, and Dr. Jochen Siemens, former editor-in-chief of the Frankfurter Rundschau and the wine magazine "Alles über Wein", acquired the estate.
 He changed the name of the winery for the third time.
 For 10 years, the winery was known as Weingut Dr. Siemens.
-In 2016, the estate changed hands for the fourth and so far last time.
-Dorothee Heimes and her husband Ludger Neuwinger-Heimes, both raised in the Trier-Saarburg region, realized their dream of owning their own winery here and gave it back its original name "Weingut Württemberg".
-Both had a close relationship with viticulture on the Saar and Moselle through their parents, and they want to pass this on to their children.
-Their son, Felix Heimes, after studying viticulture and oenology at the renowned Geisenheim University, has been primarily responsible for the vineyards and cellar since 2018.
-The long-standing cellar master, Franz Lenz, supports him with advice and assistance, gradually introducing him to the secrets of Württemberg.
-Since summer 2020, the family winery has been completed by Annalena Heimes, who is responsible for marketing and sales and thus supports her brother in the office.
-Thanks to the commitment of the younger generation, the estate was one of the founding members of "SAARKIND" in 2017, an association of 10 talented young winemakers from the Saar.
+In 2016, the estate changed owners for the fourth and so far last time.
+Dorothee Heimes and her husband Ludger Neuwinger-Heimes, both raised in the Trier-Saarburg region, realized their dream of owning a winery here and gave it back its original name "Weingut Würtzberg".
+Both already had a close relationship with viticulture on the Saar and Moselle through their parents, and they want to pass this on to their children.
+Their son, Felix Heimes, after studying viticulture and oenology at the famous Geisenheim University, has been primarily responsible for the vineyards and cellar since 2018.
+The long-time cellar master, Franz Lenz, advises and assists him, gradually introducing him to the secrets of the Würtzberg.
+The family winery has been complemented since summer 2020 by Annalena Heimes, who is responsible for marketing and sales and thus supports her brother in the office.
+It was thanks to the commitment of the younger generation that the estate was one of the founding members of "SAARKIND" in 2017, an association of 10 talented young winemakers from the Saar.

-"Unique basin-like location of the Serriger Saarschleife"
+"Unique basin location of the Serrig Saarschleife"

-The winery wants to keep the option of using fungicides open in vintages with high disease pressure.
-Instead, the Würzberg winery is certified according to the FAIR'N GREEN guidelines.
-This sustainability association includes not only responsible handling of nature but also respectful treatment of employees and cultural assets.
-In autumn, the fully ripe grapes are selectively hand-picked in several passes and then checked again by experienced employees on sorting tables at the winery.
-Here, all unripe, rotten or damaged grapes are rigorously sorted out, so that only highly aromatic, healthy berries end up in the press.
-These are pressed whole for the base wines for sparkling wine, whereas the still wines are macerated for a longer or shorter period depending on the vintage.
-During this maceration time, grape-own enzymes can release flavor and aroma substances from the berry skins and thus bring them into solution in the must.
-The red wines are classically destemmed and then fermented openly on the lees.
-After separation of coarse turbidity particles, all musts are fermented spontaneously, i.e. with natural yeasts, in the two-story cellar.
-Depending on the type of wine, it is aged in stainless steel tanks, large wooden barrels or, as with Pinot Noir, in used barriques.
-After alcoholic fermentation, all Pinot Noir varieties also undergo biological acid reduction (BAR).
-In this process, naturally occurring lactic acid bacteria convert the somewhat tart-tasting malic acid into the softer lactic acid, giving the wines a pleasant creaminess.
-Afterwards, all wines rest on the fine yeast for a long time before bottling, giving them a fine, silky texture.
+The unique basin-shaped location of the two monopoly sites Würtzberg and Herrenberg on the outer side of the Serrig Saar bend is exceptional.
+Here, warm air cannot properly dissipate, leading to extremely hot summers for Saar region standards.
+Daring hang-gliders take advantage of this thermals, launching their flight into this beautiful cultural landscape from the launch pad situated above the vineyards.
+For the grapes, this special microclimate means that aroma development is favored, and the grapes exhibit ripe, very well-balanced acidity.
+The old plots, with high planting densities of 6,000 vines per hectare and more, require a great deal of manual labor throughout the year.
+In the vineyard, Felix Heimes works in an environmentally friendly way and fertilizes exclusively organically.
+However, the winery does not seek organic certification, as they want to retain the option of using fungicides in vintages with high disease pressure.
+Instead, Weingut Würtzberg is certified according to the guidelines of FAIR'N GREEN.
+This sustainability association includes not only a responsible approach to nature but also respectful treatment of employees and cultural heritage.
+In autumn, the fully ripe grapes are selectively hand-picked in several passes and then re-checked on sorting tables by experienced staff at the winery.
+Here, all unripe, rotten, or damaged grapes are rigorously sorted out, so that only highly aromatic, healthy berries go to the press.
+These are directly whole-bunch pressed for the sparkling wine base wines, whereas the still wines are macerated for longer or shorter periods depending on the vintage.
+During this maceration time, grape-own enzymes can release flavor and aroma compounds from the berry skins and thus dissolve them in the must.
+The red wines are classically destemmed and then openly fermented on the skins.
+After separating coarse lees, all musts are spontaneously fermented in the two-story cellar, i.e., with natural yeasts.
+The type of wine determines whether the wine is aged in stainless steel tanks, large wooden barrels, or, as with the Pinot Noir, in used barriques.
+All Burgundy varieties undergo a so-called malolactic fermentation (MLF) after alcoholic fermentation.
+In this process, naturally occurring lactic acid bacteria convert the somewhat pungent malic acid into softer lactic acid, thus giving the wines a pleasant creaminess.
+Subsequently, all wines rest on the fine lees for a long time before bottling, to give them a fine silky texture.

 "Low-acid Saar wines"